okta-aws-cli/okta-aws-cli/README.md

 This tool works with Python 2.7 and 3.6 on Windows and Linux/Mac, install the necessary libraries per requirements.txt (sudo pip install -r requirements.txt).

 Make sure the provided 'oktacli' config file exists as ~/.aws/oktacli.
 You'll have to create profiles for each of your accounts, following the sample format present in the file.
 Add as many accounts as needed.
+Also make sure to verify the two URLs in the config file (API and SAML).
+Grab the SAML URL from your Okta setup by doing a debug session on the browser.

 Current supported MFA modes are:
 - OKTA / TOTP